 - Influence positive outcomes.
 If workers have more time to spend on child and family engagement, can you reduce the length of stay for kids in foster care?
 If so, how much can you improve the likelihood of positive outcomes in a child’s future?
 How will this translate to meaningful societal contributions?

 - Impact on community.
 If workers have more time to prepare for court, can you shorten the time families are involved in the system?
 What ripple effects will this create for schools, hospitals, or the legal system?

 - Promote self-sufficiency.
 If you can quickly provide families with a safety net (including all the benefits they’re eligible for, not just the one they seek out), how much faster can you move them toward self-sufficiency?
 Could this minimize the number of families who ultimately come in contact with child welfare?

 - Minimize churn.
 If you can automate processes to streamline Medicaid or SNAP/TANF renewals, how many fewer people will lose their benefits because they didn’t get their paperwork done in time?
 How will this help hospitals, food banks, or other community partners?

 - Improve case continuity.
 If you can minimize burnout and turnover, can you improve case continuity?
 How does this lead to improved outcomes for clients?
 How does this impact agency and partner resources?

 At the end of the day, whether your technology plans come to fruition may boil down to how compelling and cohesive of a story you present about why you need to invest in new tools and how they’ll make an impact.
 These three components will strengthen your case and likelihood of getting approval.

 This blog post is an excerpt from our resource, “Technology Toolkit: An Essential Buyer’s Guide for Human Services.”
-Download the full guide here to learn more about building a successful business case, getting support from key stakeholders, and setting up your agency up for continued success.
+Download the full human services technology buyer's guide to learn more about building a successful business case, getting support from key stakeholders, and setting up your agency up for continued success.